 How to structure your thematic PhD literature review in three clear steps

 At some point in most PhDs, the literature review starts to feel unmanageable.
+There are too many articles, too many theories, way too many open tabs.

 It can feel as though you are holding twenty intellectual tasks in your head at once: summarising, analysing, comparing, critiquing, identifying gaps, and trying to sound “doctoral” at the same time.